AmasaDelano/dungeon-land/markdown/05_Moves_Discussion.md

 Defending something means standing nearby and focusing on preventing attacks against that thing or stopping anyone from getting near it.
 When you're no longer nearby or you stop devoting your attention to incoming attacks then you lose any hold you might have had.

-You can only spend hold when someone makes an attack on you or the thing you're defending.
+You can only spend hold when you or the thing you're defending suffer an attack from someone.
+If it makes sense in the fiction, you can spend more than one hold per attack.
 The choices you can make depend on the attacker and the type of attack.
 In particular, you can't deal damage to an attacker who you can't reach with your weapon.
+If your damage kills your attacker, their attack might not land.

 An attack is any action you can interfere with that has harmful effects.
 Swords and arrows are attacks, of course, but so are spells, grabs, and charges.